 Telmar Europe Limited, a company incorporated in England and Wales, with offices at Fora, 35-41 Folgate Street, Spitalfields, London, E1 6BX.

 Telmar Communications Limited, a company incorporated in England and Wales, with offices at Fora, 35-41 Folgate Street, Spitalfields, London, E1 6BX.

 Telmar Peaktime SAS, a company incorporated in France, with offices at 15, place de la République, 3ème étage, 75003 Paris, France.

 Telmar Peaktime B.V., a company incorporated in the Netherlands, with offices at Strawinskylaan 3051, 1077 ZX, in Amsterdam.

 Telmar (Asia) Limited, a company incorporated in Hong Kong, with offices at Unit 46-106, 46/F, Lee Garden One, 33 Hysan Avenue, Causeway Bay, Hong Kong.

 Telmar Software (Shanghai) Limited, a company incorporated in China, with offices at Unit Q-148, Room 501, 5/F, 700 Liyuan Road, Huangpu District, Shanghai, China.

-Telmar Media Systems (Pty) Ltd, a company incorporated in South Africa, with offices at Building 26, 1st Floor, The Woodlands, 131 Western Service Road, Woodmead, 2052 Johannesburg, South Africa.
+Telmar Media Systems (Pty) Ltd, a company incorporated in South Africa, with offices at Building 26, 1st Floor, The Woodlands Office Park, Western Service Road, Woodmead, South Africa, 2196.